-Her work drew the attention of the Spendlove Prize Committee, which selects honorees from among scholars, authors, artists or other citizens who exemplify, through their work, the delivery of social justice, diplomacy and tolerance in our diverse local and global society.
+Her work drew the attention of the Spendlove Prize Committee, which selects honorees from among scholars, authors, artists or other citizens who exemplify, through their work, the delivery of social justice, diplomacy and tolerance in the diverse local and global society.

-Robbins leads the Spendlove Prize Selection Committee, which includes a representative from the Spendlove family or a designee; an undergraduate student; a graduate student; a faculty member; and representatives from the UC Merced community.
-The Spendlove Prize includes a $10,000 award.
+Robbins leads the Spendlove Prize Selection Committee, which includes Sherrie Spendlove, an undergraduate student; a graduate student; a faculty member; and representatives from the UC Merced community.
+The Prize includes a $10,000 award.

 Menchú Tum will accept her award at a public ceremony beginning at 6 p.m.
 Nov.
 5 at the Merced Theater, and will deliver a keynote address.
 She will also spend time with students on campus that day, as well as attending a private reception with Chancellor Leland, among others.